jackjoe/mailgun_logger/README.md

 ## Contributing

 To run on your local machine, you need to setup shop first.
-Mailgun Logger requires a Postgres database and uses the following environment variables along with their defaults, from `config/config.exs`:
+Mailgun Logger requires a Postgres database using the following environment variables along with their defaults:

 ```elixir
 # config/config.ex